francescoolivo/minimal-mistakes/_posts/2023-01-23-rapm-euroleague.md

 | Nemanja Gordic | -2.41    |
 | Alex Tyus      | -0.67    |

+Unfortunately, `lmridge` does not show the p-value for the results which provides, but differently from APM, the values are in a suitable range, since they are closer to 0 and, although this small sample only has negative values, both positive and negative.

 ## Results

 Now, we can join all of our data and draw some insights: